 Are you a nonfiction filmmaker?
 An auteur of the unscripted?
 A vociferous vendor of vérité?
-Well, time dust off those release forms and double-check that the baseplates for your field rig are being stored with the tripods (not left on the cameras, dammit!) because it’s that time of year again: applications for the 2022 Film Independent Documentary Lab are now open!
-Which means if you have a nonfiction feature project at any stage of production, here’s your opportunity to join an elite tradition of adventurous, innovative documentary storytellers.
+Well, time dust off those release forms and double-check that the baseplates for your field rig are being stored with the tripods (not left on the cameras, dammit!) because it’s that time of year again: applications for the 2023 Film Independent Documentary Lab are now open!
+Which means if you have a nonfiction feature project in post production, here’s your opportunity to join an elite tradition of adventurous, innovative documentary storytellers.

 Over the course of two weeks next May, Doc Lab Fellows will attend multiple workshops and sessions with guest speakers, established documentary directors, institutional funders, legal professionals, festival programmers and distributors.
 Fellows are paired with an experienced Creative Advisor who can provide one-on-one support and insight as they ready their projects for release.
 The Lab culminates in a final pitch event that offers further opportunity for individualized feedback and discussion with industry executives.